seralra96/reverse_proxy/README.md

 1. Clone the repository to your local machine.
 2. Configure the reverse proxy server with the provided configuration files.
 3. Set up the API key and other necessary credentials.
-4. Deploy the application on Render.com.
+4. Deploy the application on Render.com using Uvicorn.

 For detailed instructions, refer to the sections below.